scia-garage/SciaOpenAPI_example_CSharp_simple_structure/readme.md

 - Add reference to SCIA.OpenAPI.dll located in Scia Engineer install folder, edit properties of reference and set Copy Local = False
 - Create new / use configuration for x86 / x64 as needed according to SCIA Engineer Architecture
 - Write your application that use the SCIA.OpenAPI functions
-- copy following DLLs to your application output directory: ESAAtl80Extern.dll, FemBase.dll, SCIA.OpenAPI.dll
+- copy following DLLs to your application output directory: SCIA.OpenAPI.dll